 In this case we will be drawing the rose just slightly below the eye level.

 If you would like an explanation of “eye level” as well as perspective drawing (which it is related to) see:

 Step 2 – Draw the Stem & Leaves

 After you make the construction drawing of the flower add the stem and leaves.
-As these are fairly simple shapes you can pretty much draw their outlines the way they will appear in the final drawing.
+As these are fairly simple shapes you can pretty much make their outlines the way they will appear in the final drawing.

 Generally the stems of roses tend to bend towards the parts where leaves grow out of them.
 In this case there is only one set of leaves so there is only one bend.
 The stem will also appear to get much thicker near the flower, this part is called the receptacle.
 Be sure to also add that in your drawing.